A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Definition of a New Robust Ridge Detector

-For the sake of simplicity let us now assume that the set ${\cal M} = ({\cal M}_q)_{q \in Q}$ is ranked according to decreasing energies.
-Starting from $q=0$, we consider the first index $q_0$ such that $P$ elements in $({\cal M}_q)_{q=0,\cdots,q_0}$ contains some points associated with the same time index.
-Let us denote $({\cal M}_p^0)_{p=1,\cdots,P}$, the corresponding elements of $\cal M$, ranked according to increasing frequencies.
-To obtain a first approximation of the $p^{\textrm{th}}$ ridge, we compute the following polynomial approximation:

-where $D$ is some polynomial of degree $d$.
-We then associate with each polynomial $D_p^0$ a TF region defined as:

-in which $I_{PH}(D_p^0(\frac{n}{L}))$ corresponds to the definition given in the previous section except we use round brackets instead of square brackets since $D_p^0(\frac{n}{L})$ is not located on the frequency grid.
+To define the new RD, assuming the number $P$ of modes is known, we use the set $\{({\cal C}_j^{HT})_j\}$, the elements of which correspond to specific sets of time indices.
+We first select the $P$ elements in that set that coexist on the longest set of time indices, since these elements are very likely to belong to different modes.
+We denote by $({\cal C}_p^0)_{p=1,\cdots,P}$ these $P$ elements supposed to be reordered according to increasing frequencies.
+Then, to perform a first approximation of the ridges, we consider a spline approximation based on the LMMFs in $ {\cal A}_p^0= {\cal C}_p^0 \bigcap {\cal S}(3)$, as follows:

-If the TF regions $({\cal TF}_{D_p^0})_{p=1,\cdots,P}$ intersect some elements in ${\cal M}$ other than $({\cal M}_p^0)_{p=1,\cdots,P}$ then the corresponding RRPs are added, with the corresponding energy, in minimization \eqref{def:least_square}, and updated approximation polynomials are computed.
-Such a procedure is iterated until no new elements in ${\cal M}$ are intersected by the updated $({\cal TF}_{D_p^0})_{p=1,\cdots,P}$ ( for the sake of simplicity, we still denote by $(D_p^0)_{p=1,\cdots,P}$ the set of polynomials obtained after these iterations).
-Finally, we define the energy corresponding to these polynomial approximations as follows:
+$p = 1,\cdots,P$, where $s$ is a cubic spline and $\lambda$ a user defined parameter.
+Then, if $s_{p}^0$ intersects ${\cal C}_j^{HT}$ not in $({\cal C}_p^0)_{p=1,\cdots,P}$, ${\cal C}_j^{HT}$ is added to that set and the minimization \eqref{def:least_square} is recomputed with the updated set.
+Such a procedure is iterated until no new elements in $\{ ({\cal C}_j^{HT})_j\}$ are intersected by the updated $s_p^0$.
+Note that this procedure computes simultaneously the approximations for the $P$ ridges.
+For the sake of simplicity, we still denote by $(s_p^0)_{p=1,\cdots,P}$ the set of cubic splines obtained at the end of this procedure, and by $({\cal C}_p^0)_{p=1,\cdots,P}$ the regions involved in the minimization process.
+After this step, we define an energy associated with the spline approximation as follows: